 - Circle S Vineyard resides at an elevation of 427 meters (1,400 feet) on Atlas Peak, making it one of the highest vineyards in Napa Valley.
 The high elevation ideally situated in cool mountain air prolongs the growing season and allows the grape clusters to develop slowly and achieve textural ripeness.
 Yao Family Wines sources grapes from 3.2 hectares (7.8 acres) on densely planted vines in gravely volcanic loam soils.

 - Broken Rock Vineyard, located in Soda Canyon, is on a steep, western facing slope, giving it ample afternoon sun, and has extremely low fertility volcanic, granite-like sub-soil.
 The rocky terrain provides excellent drainage and naturally devigorates the vines, producing wines of concentration, elegance and character.
 Yao Family Wines sources grapes from 3.7 hectares (9.2 acres).

-- Silverado Hill Vineyard is located in Yountville, in the Oak Knoll district.
+- Silverado Hill Vineyard is located near Yountville, in the Oak Knoll district.
 Yao Family Wines sources grapes from 1.3 hectares (3.1 acres), planted on alluvial fan and clay loam soils.